 One thing quickly becomes clear: Dieter Funk is not an onlooker, but a man of action.
 He is a creative visionary and, together with his crew, a passionate spectacle maker.
-At the time, his strict instructor literally forces him to precisely apply what he has learned.
+At the time, his strict instructor literally forces him to apply what he has learned with precision.
 He makes his first pair of glasses by hand and discovers his passion at that moment.

 We sit together in the kitchen of the old farmhouse and drink cold Dachsbräu from the bottle.
-Dieter tells us about his beginnings in the optics industry and his dream of owning his own factory.
-"However, many more years passed with countless 'branches' in my professional development before I could realise this dream."
+Dieter tells us about his beginnings in the optics business and the dream of his own manufactory.
+"However, many years passed with countless 'branches' of my professional development before I could realise this dream."

 The move from Munich out to the countryside in 2002 acts as a game changer.
-Suddenly there is enough space, the foundation for FUNK as we know the company today is created.
+Suddenly there is enough space, the basis for FUNK, as we know the company today, is created.

 "When the first machines for making glasses finally arrived and I sat alone in my very first glasses factory, it was like Christmas, birthday, Easter, Christmas, birthday and Christmas again all rolled into one."

 Today, Dieter Funk produces his collection by hand in his own eyewear factory in Kinsau, Bavaria.
 In the process, the designer preserves old colouring techniques, for example, uses vintage acetate or his latest innovation: recycled acetate.
 Quality and transparency always remain uncompromising.